ClydeHobart/clydehobart.github.io/index.md

 Hello!
 Welcome to my blog/portfolio/website.
 Feel free to:
 * Check out some of the projects I've worked on ⬇below⬇
-* See some of my [code samples](/code-samples)
 * See what I'm up to [now](/now)
 * Find out a little more about [me](/about)

-If there's some cool project/work you think I might be interested in, feel free to shoot me an email at [zeke.baker@outlook.com](mailto:zeke.baker@outlook.com).

 *Enjoy!*